ArctiqTeam/copilot-deep-learning-labs/README.md

 In this section, we will be testing the Pawn, Queen and Rook.

 - You can ask Copilot to create a test project for you, or you can use "Part 1" to get you started.
-Copilot will explain how to strcture your project and how to create a reference in your **csproj** file.
+Copilot will explain how to structure your project and how to create a reference in your **csproj** file.

 - Start by writing tests for the **pawn**.
 Ensure you generate tests for every cases.
-Even if you have a 100% code converage, there might still be things that aren't being tested.
+Even if you have a 100% code coverage, there might still be things that aren't being tested.
 Look at the code being tested and try to think about how you could break it.

 - If you start with very naive prompt, Copilot will only generate 2 or 4 tests.
 It will not cover every edge cases.
 You can ask questions like "What edge cases are missed by our unit tests?" to get more of them.
 You should review Copilot's output every single time.

 - Remember, the more precise your questions and directives, the better the results.

-- If you're not familiar with chess, your can read about the possible chess moves [here](https://www.chess.com/learn-how-to-play-chess).
+- If you're not familiar with chess, you can read about the possible chess moves [here](https://www.chess.com/learn-how-to-play-chess).

 - Once you're done with this section, you'll have about 16 tests.
 When you run out of ideas, reveal the spoiler below to see more possible tests.